jodersky/k8055/README.md

 Run ```make``` in the project root folder.
 Products are copied to `target' directory.

 ## Documentation
 See the comments in the source code for documentation about usage.
-Note: the API isn't the same as the one provided by Velleman in their DLL but enables the same features.
+Note: the API isn't the same as the one provided by Velleman in their DLL.

 Run ```make doc``` to generate doxygen documentation.

 ## Authors
 The library is written by Jakob Odersky.
-Nevertheless, it is based on the information provided by the following people who wrote the original version of `libk8055' (http://libk8055.sourceforge.net/):
+Nevertheless, it is based on the information provided by the following people who wrote the original version of `libk8055' (http://libk8055.sourceforge.net):

 - 2005 by Sven Lindberg <k8055@k8055.mine.nu>